r-karamad/terraform-gitops/README.md

 # terraform-gitops
-This repository contains the Terraform code to deploy simple infrastructure in AWS.
+This repository contains the Terraform code to deploy a very simple infrastructure in AWS.